 What Is Dietary Fiber?

-Many have heard that fiber is a super-important part of a healthy diet, but they may not actually know what fiber does.
-Think of it as a broom for your intestines.
-Fiber is an indigestible carbohydrate that sweeps through the intestines.
+Think of fiber as a broom for your intestines.
+Fiber is an indigestible carbohydrate that sweeps through the intestines and supports digestion.
 As it travels through the long intestinal tube, it grabs particles like cholesterol and fat and brings the particles with it upon exit.

 There are two types of fiber — soluble and insoluble.
 Soluble fiber dissolves in water and adds bulk to stools.
 Insoluble fiber does not dissolve in water and helps move food along the digestive tract promoting regularity and warding off constipation.
 Soluble fiber can also help lower LDL “bad” cholesterol.